schen8180/data440/hw2/hw2_report.md

 * Get Final URL After a Redirect <https://www.baeldung.com/linux/url-after-redirect>

 * What Is an RTF File, and How Do I Open One? <https://www.howtogeek.com/358854/what-is-an-rtf-file-and-how-do-i-open-one/>

+* Manipulating text at the command line with grep <https://www.redhat.com/sysadmin/manipulating-text-grep>

+* Permission denied in Mac Terminal?
+Try this fix <https://macpaw.com/how-to/permission-denied-terminal#:~:text=You%20can%20usually%20fix%20it,you%20have%20formatted%20commands%20correctly.>